-This tutorial will teach you how to alter wheel positions on inline skates with either 3 or 4 wheels.
-Typically, the front and rear wheels experience more wear compared to the middle ones, and the pattern of wear varies between the right and left skates.
-By adjusting your wheel positions correctly, you can keep the wheel setup even and prolong the wheel's life.
+This guide will instruct you on the technique of adjusting wheel positions on inline skates, whether they feature 3 or 4 wheels.
+Generally, the front and back wheels experience more wear than the central ones, and the wear can vary between the right and left skates.
+By rearranging your wheels appropriately, you can boost their performance and prolong their lifespan.

 Overview

-What is the Procedure for Rotating Wheels on 4-Wheeled Inline Skates?
+Methods for Rotating Wheels on 4-Wheel Inline Skates

-The usual approach for adjusting wheel positions on 4-wheeled inline skates involves exchanging the two back wheels on one skate with the two front wheels on the corresponding skate, as demonstrated in the picture above.
+A typical way to exchange wheel positions on 4-wheeled inline skates is to alternate the two back wheels on one skate with the two front wheels on the opposite skate, as depicted in the accompanying image.

 | Left skate | Right skate |